v. The shifting of one's energy, causing personalized enlightenment, increased perspective, and a thrill of hopeful joy.

 I add: And they have the potential to shape us as well as our posterity for many generations.
 It is in our families that children learn from a young age what is acceptable, how to interpret non-verbal cues, and even definitions of words.
 Development of moral conduct and personal interests begin in the home.
 To belong, to feel needed and loved or accepted, is a basic need of mankind.
 We tend to associate with those who we have most in common.
 We long to be validated; when we receive approval in a particular belief or action, we most often allow such truth, lie, or preference to become a part of us.

 Change is a necessary part of continued healthy development.
 While some changes are not always the best, it is to our advantage to at times be challenged in those things we once accepted.
 It is when we no longer feel validated externally or internally that we initiate personal change in the respective interest.
-If challenged where a dramatic change would be required, the individual often becomes stressed to frantically find new sources for validation.
+If challenged where a dramatic change would be required to reduce the dissonance, the individual often becomes stressed to frantically find new sources for validation.
 If none can be found then the individual either may either experience negative emotions or choose to accept the challenge for accommodation.